19045 Farmington Road

 • Many Special Image Processing Functions (many Patented or Patent Pending)

 The machine vision system allows for the simultaneous acquisition of two progressive-scan sensors at a time.
-Each sensor can be mounted up to 15 M from the PVS-80 enclosure.
+Each sensor can be mounted up to 100 M (Gig-E Vision) or 20 M (USB3) from the PVS-80 or PVS-100 image processing enclosure.
+Phoenix Imaging also offer a compact integrated sensor/processor module (SCNC) which provides a cost effective solution for customers that only require knowledge that the tool has experienced damage and not wear prediction.

-Home ] Components ] [ Industrial ] Pharmaceutical ] New Products ] Profile ] Shipping Time ]
+Home ] Pharmaceutical ] MIB Products ] [ Industrial ] Components ] New Products ] Overview ] Profile ] Shipping Time ]